MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-2.0/resources/authoringResourceMOF.md

         $getTargetResourceResult = $null;

         <#
-          Insert logic that uses the mandatory parameter values to get the website and assign it to a variable called $Website
-          Set $ensureResult to "Present" if the requested website exists and to "Absent" otherwise
+          Insert logic that uses the mandatory parameter values to get the website and assign it to a variable called $Website Set $ensureResult to "Present" if the requested website exists and to "Absent" otherwise
         #>

-        # Add all Website properties to the hash table
+        # Add all Website properties to the hashtable
-        # This simple example assumes that $Website is not null
+        # This example assumes that $Website is not null
         $getTargetResourceResult = @{
             Name            = $Website.Name
             Ensure          = $ensureResult